Conservation Corps Member Positions

 WoRD - Writing, Reading, and Discussion

-The WoRD program is a fundamental component of all Conservation crews.
+The WoRD program is a central part of the VYCC experience!
 WoRD encourages Corps Members and Crew Leaders to engage in thoughtful discussions about meaningful, relevant topics throughout the work week.
 Using a compilation of current articles and essays, all crews read aloud about important environmental and social issues that are relevant both locally and nationally.
 After reading, the crews discuss what they have read and take some time to write in their journals about the topic and discussion.

-- Strong desire and motivation to work hard and make a difference
+- Strong desire to work as part of a team

-- Ability to work long hours primarily outdoors
+- Ability to work on physically demanding projects in the outdoors

 - Openness to learning and receiving feedback

-- Willingness and commitment to following all immediate and general crew policies
+- Willingness to follow all immediate and general crew policies

 Immediate Dismissal Policies

 The following actions are not tolerated on our crews:

 - Possession, use, suspicion of use, or being in the presence of tobacco, alcohol, and/or drugs